-The summer farmers market in Richmond’s historic Steveston Village is a large market that takes place two Sundays a month from May until September.
+The summer farmers market in Richmond’s historic Steveston Village is a large market.
+It takes place two Sundays a month from May until September.

 Steveston Village Farmers Market

-Officially called the Steveston Farmers and Artisan Market, it’s one of the best farmers markets in the Lower Mainland because of its size and location.
-Up to close to 60 vendors turn out on busy days, which makes it one of Metro Vancouver’s largest outdoor markets.
+Officially called the Steveston Farmers and Artisan Market, this is one of the best farmers markets in the Lower Mainland because of its size and location.
+Up to as many as 60 vendors turn out on busy days most years, which makes it one of Metro Vancouver’s largest outdoor markets.

 Where and When

-The Steveston Farmers and Artisan Market takes place in the summer in the historic and touristy town of Steveston Village in the parking lot at the Steveston Community Centre at 4111 Moncton Street.
+The Steveston Farmers and Artisan Market takes place in the summer in the historic and touristy town of Steveston Village.
+Vendors set up in the parking lot at the Steveston Community Centre at 4111 Moncton Street.

-The venue is right in the heart of the town, just a few blocks from the Gulf of Georgia Cannery national historic site and not far from the village’s fantastic walking and cycling path along the waterfront.
+The venue is in the heart of the town.
+It’s just a few blocks from the Gulf of Georgia Cannery national historic site and not far from the village’s fantastic walking and cycling path along the waterfront.
 It’s also fairly close to the Britannia Heritage Shipyard by the water.

-Also, note that the market doesn’t occur exactly every second weekend.
-Sometimes its dates are one week apart, sometimes two weeks apart and sometimes three – double check the calendar before you go.
+The market doesn’t occur exactly every second weekend.
+Sometimes its dates are two weeks apart and sometimes three.
+Double-check the calendar before you go!

 About the Summer Market

-The Steveston Farmers and Artisan Market is made up of close to five dozen vendors including the typical assortment of fruits and vegetable stalls, a kettle corn candy table, a local wine and beer producer or two, and baked goods sellers.
+The Steveston Farmers and Artisan Market is usually made up of close to 60 vendors including the typical assortment of fruits and vegetable stalls, a kettle corn candy table, a local wine and beer producer or two, and baked goods sellers.

 It’s an “artisan market” too, however, so it also has more craft and artisan vendors than most other farmers markets.
 On the most recent day we went, for example, there was a leather goods vendor, a stall selling garden plants, and a number of both handmade and commercially-manufactured specialty clothing vendors.